Page updated 30 September 2008

 That I should not live long after I saw Richmond."

 There is a plaque by the gatehouse to Temperance Lloyd, Susannah Edwards, Mary Trembles and Alice Molland who were tried in the castle for witchcraft.
 They were found guilty and are the last people in England to be executed for the crime.
-They were hung in Heavitree in 1682 and 1685.
-At the base of the gatehouse can be found three canons which are stamped Spanish Armada.
-In 1683, the accounts of Christopher the Duke of Albemarle who was the Lord Lieutenant of Devon, indicate he paid £600 for repairs to the two drawbridges, the second being at an entrance at Northernhay.
-(D&CN&Q) Andrew Brice indicates in his Gazeteer of 1751 that the two drawbridges no longer existed.
+They were hanged at Gallows Cross, Heavitree in 1682 and 1685, respectively.

 The castle was a traditional venue for a court and in 1607, a Sessions House was constructed in the inner bailey.
-In 1773, this building was demolished and a Palladian style County Courthouse, designed by Philip Stowey, was built.
-His original design was more elaborate so James Wyatt was brought in by the authorities to reduce the cost of building, resulting in a more austere building.
-In 1895 the building was enlarged and again in 1905, when a neo-Palladian wing was added.
+With the increased traffic into the castle for the Assizes, and the decaying drawbridge, it was decided to make a new entrance.
+An Act of Parliament was obtained in 1770 to make the entrance and cut Castle Street.
+In 1773, the courthouse was demolished and a Palladian style County Courthouse, designed by Philip Stowey, was built of stone at the front, with brick at the rear.
+His original design was more elaborate so James Wyatt was brought in by the authorities to reduce the cost of building, resulting in a more austere structure.
+In 1895 the building was enlarged and again in 1905, when a neo-Palladian wing was added to the north.

 │ Top of Page │